cityos-work/cityos-dev/README.md

 This is the repository for the documentation of the [CityOS Framework].

-Anyone is invited to contribute to the docs.
+You are invited to contribute to the docs.

 These docs refer to the CityOS Framework only.
 There is a separate repository for the [IM.CITY Docs].